Johnnie Lucille Collier, better known as Ann Miller (April 12, 1923 — January 22, 2004) was an American singer, dancer and actress.

 Death of Ann Miller

-Ann Miller died at the age of 80, from cancer, which had metastasized to her lungs, and was interred in the Holy Cross Cemetery in Culver City, California.
+Ann Miller died at the age of 80, from cancer, which had metastasized to her lungs.
+She was interred in the Holy Cross Cemetery in Culver City, California.

 (Courtesy of Wikipedia )